bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-v2.md

 }
 ```

 The global filters returned from completing this `GET` request should match the filters you see in the control panel under **Storefront Filters**.
-This set of filters is what you currently have configured on your store.
+This set of storefront filters is what you currently have configured on your store.

 To access **Storefront Filters** in the control panel, go to **Products** > **Product Filtering**.

 ![Products Filters](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/contextual-filters-01.png "Products Filters")

+////////////

 ## View available filters

+To retrieve all available storefront filters, send a `GET` request to [`/v3/settings/search/filters/available`](insert-link-here).

+The list of available filters is pulled dynamically based on the setup of the catalog.
+You create new available filters by changing your product information in your catalog such as adding new [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) or [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields).

+///////

+## View available category-level filters

-Available filters are the filters you can configure in a certain context.
-To see all available configurable filters, send a `GET` request to [`/v3/settings/search/filters/available`](insert-link-here).
-To retrieve a list of filters available on a given category, add `category_id` as a query parameter.
+To retrieve a list of filters available on a given category, include the `category_id` query parameter in your `GET` request to [`/v3/settings/search/filters/available`](insert-link-here).
+The response will contain all of the filters available for configuration on the given category.

+Currently, the Settings API only supports the default `channel_id` of 1.

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget-template/createwidgettemplate#requestrunner) // replace link

-The response will contain all of the filters available for configuration.

 ```json
 {